quasarframework/quasar/docs/src/pages/layout/grid/gutter.md

 Both set of classes have pros and cons.

 ::: warning
 Because both `q-gutter-*` and `q-col-gutter-*` classes apply a **negative top and left margins** to the parent you should not apply styling targeting background, margin or border related properties on the parent.

-Instead you need to wrap them in a container with `.clearfix` and apply the styling on the container.
+Instead you need to wrap them in a container, apply the styling on the container, and add `overflow-auto` or `row` class **on the container**
 :::

 <doc-example title="Parent styling" file="grid/ParentStyling" />